konek951/Portfolio-Manual-Tester-/README.md

 # - About me

 Hi!
-I`m Konrad and I wanna become manual tester!
+I`m Konrad and I wannt to become and work as a manual tester!
 I am a communicative person with an optimistic attitude to learn new things.
 I want to start my career as a software tester.

 Previously, I worked as a catalog associate, marketing assistant and customer service specialist.
 I had opportunities in these positions such as :